porqz/My-AppleScripts/README.md

 My AppleScripts
 ===============

-This is collection of AppleScripts written by myself.
-Usually these scripts are used with [Alfred.app](http://www.alfredapp.com/).
+This is a collection of AppleScripts written by myself.
+Mostly I use them with [Alfred.app](https://www.alfredapp.com/).
 Some scripts are useful, some aren’t.

 Enjoy.